Charming Kitten: 2020 election interference attempts (2019)

+Operational exposure (2020)

+In 2020, IBM’s X-Force IRIS team uncovered over 40GB of data from Charming Kitten, including training videos showing operatives hacking email and social media accounts.
+The footage included access to accounts of US and Hellenic Navy personnel, failed phishing attempts on US officials, and use of tools like Zimbra to manage stolen credentials.
+Researchers described the discovery as a rare insight into the group’s methods and suggested it showed limited ability to bypass multi-factor authentication.

-2022 HYPERSCRAPE, APT data extraction tool (2021)
+HYPERSCRAPE data theft tool (2022)

 On August 23, 2022, a Google Threat Analysis Group (TAG) blog post revealed a new tool developed by Charming Kitten to steal data from well-known email providers (i.e. Google, Yahoo!, and Microsoft).
 This tool needs the target's credentials to create a session on its behalf.
 It acts in such a way that using old-style mail services looks normal to the server and downloads the victim's emails, and does some changes to hide its fingerprint.

 Per the report, the tool is developed on the windows platform but not for the victim's machine.
 It uses both command line and GUI to enter credentials or other required resources like cookies.

+Activist targeting in Europe (2023)

+In September 2023, Germany’s domestic intelligence agency issued a public warning about “concrete spying attempts” by the Iranian-linked hacker group Charming Kitten, according to The Guardian.
+The report followed incidents documented across several European countries in which Iranian activists experienced hacking attempts, cyberattacks, online harassment, and threats of physical harm.
+Activists in Germany, France, the UK, and Spain were reportedly warned by local authorities about threats allegedly linked to Iranian cyber actors.